seanstark/sentinel-tools/analytics_rules/readme.md

 - Associated tables in the rule query need to exist first for the rule to be created.
 Tables are generally created when you start ingesting data.
 If the table does not exist the rule creation will fail during the script run
 - YAML files in the github repo may have incorrect query column to entity mappings defined.
 The rule creation will fail during the script run.
 If you run across either sumbit an issue via github on the YAML file or fork the github repo and submit a pull request - https://github.com/Azure/Azure-Sentinel#contributing
 - A fair number of rule templates do not have values for required data connectors.
 Be aware when using the dataconnector filter parameter you may not get a complete list of rules that leverage associated tables
+- YAML file definitions continue to evolve, new attributes such as tags do not persist across all rule templates.

 ## Configuration Requirements